networknt/light-doc/content/about/roadmap.md

 ---
 title: Roadmap
 linktitle: Roadmap
-description: Take a look at what's in the pipeline for future versions of the Hugo project.
+description: Take a look at what's in the pipeline for future versions of the Light platform.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
-categories: [about hugo]
+categories: [about light]
 keywords: [about,contribute,roadmap]
 menu:
   docs: